Palshini-B-Limbani/assignmet-final/README.md

 This project is a simple webhook-based application to test:

-GitHub → Jenkins → CI/CD Pipeline
+GitHub → Jenkins → CI/CD Pipeline trigger

 ## Pipeline Stages
 - Checkout